larsmars/vuejs-toggle-switch/README.md

 [Vue 2 EOL](https://v2.vuejs.org/lts/) Versions after 3.0.0 will only be tested against Vue 3.

-Do you have questions or want a new feature?
+Do you have questions or problems?
 Use the "Issues" section :point_left:

 ## Setup
 install: